userfrosting/learn/09.routes-and-controllers/05.client-input/01.validation/docs.md

 In summary, to build an application that is both secure **and** offers a smooth user experience, we need to perform both client- and server-side validation.
 Unfortunately, this creates a lot of duplicate logic.

 Fortress solves this problem by providing a uniform interface for validating raw user input on both the client side (in Javascript) and on the server side (in PHP) using a single unified set of rules.
 It does this with a **request schema**, which defines what fields you're expecting the user to submit, and [rules](https://github.com/userfrosting/wdvss) for how to handle the contents of those fields.
-The request schema, which is simply a JSON document, makes it easy to manipulate these rules in one place.
+The request schema, which is a simple [YAML](http://symfony.com/doc/current/components/yaml/yaml_format.html) or JSON file, makes it easy to manipulate these rules in one place.

 This process is summarized in the following flowchart: